 - King County Road Alerts Text or Emails: If you have a route you travel frequently in King County, you can sign up for alerts to come straight to your phone or email.
 You can also follow King County Roads on Twitter or Facebook for updated alerts.

 Construction on Washington State Roads

-- Washington Road Construction Projects: Use WSDOT's travel alerts page for any kind of alert, but to check out planned construction projects, check this one out.
+- Washington Road Construction Projects: Use WSDOT's travel alerts page for any kind of alert, but to specifically check out planned construction projects, this is the better site.
 Information about current road construction projects is broken down by region and county.

 - King County Road Construction: Find out about the road and bridge construction projects underway or planned in King County.